Westfalenstadion: Expansions

 Considered as one of the biggest and most comfortable stadiums in Europe.
 The last renovation was made for the 2006 FIFA World Cup.
 The stadium has a glass front, under-soil heating (allowing matches in winter) and the biggest terraced stand.
 It is Germany's largest stadium capacity of 81,360.
 The expansion was realised by the German architectural firm of Architekten Schröder Schulte-Ladbeck.
 There are four video screens inside the stadium.
 The fifth screen on the outside of the north stands is smaller, measuring 28 square meters.

 Since 1 December 2005, Westfalenstadion carries the name of Signal Iduna Park.
 This agreement was extended in February 2022 until 2031.

-The stadium now hosts up to 81,365 fans (standing and seated) for league matches, and 65,829 seated spectators for international games, where the characteristic Southern grandstand is re-equipped with seats to conform with FIFA regulations.
+The stadium now hosts up to 81,365 fans (standing and seated) for league matches.
 As match ticket prices are among the lowest among Europe's Big Five football leagues (England, Germany, Spain, France and Italy), the stadium attracts many English fans to its games and has starting conducting stadium tours in English.

 The stadium is set to undergo some renovation works in 2018 with the stadium's capacity to rise to 81,365 for Bundesliga Matches and 66,099 for international matches.
 Free wifi is due to be introduced but the club plans to shut off the signal while play is going on so fans will put their smartphones away and pay attention to supporting the team.

 Starting in the 2022–23 season, fans were allowed to stand during Champions League games, raising the capacity to 81,365 (same as league matches).